Akeem Jordan (cricketer)

 Akeem Jordan (born 18 October 1994) is a West Indian cricketer.
 He made his List A debut for Combined Campuses and Colleges in the 2018–19 Regional Super50 tournament on 4 October 2018.
 In the semi-final of the tournament, he took a five-wicket haul against Trinidad and Tobago to help Combined Campuses and Colleges progress to the final.

 He made his Twenty20 debut on 15 September 2019, for the St Kitts & Nevis Patriots, in the 2019 Caribbean Premier League.
 The following month, he was named in the Combined Campuses' squad for the 2019–20 Regional Super50 tournament.
 He was the leading wicket-taker for Combined Campuses and Colleges in the tournament, with 16 dismissals in eight matches.

 He made his first-class debut on 18 May 2022, for Barbados in the 2021–22 West Indies Championship.

+On 21 August 2024 he signed for Kent for a period covering four matches of the 2024 County Championship.

 International career

 In February 2023, Jordan was selected in West Indies Test squad for the South Africa series.

+In May 2023, he was named in West Indies One Day International (ODI) squad for the series against United Arab Emirates.
+He made his ODI debut in the second ODI of the series, on 6 June 2023.